ndench/ndench.github.io/_drafts/csp-can-see-purpose.md

    you'll miss something, leaving your users vulnerable__.
 2. Your users will have all sorts of dodgey browser extensions installed, from free VPN's such as Hola to extensions that allow you to stream torrent videos while they download.
-These extensions has almost unlimited access to the DOM.
+These extensions have almost unlimited access to the DOM.

 A properly implemented CSP is essentially a blanket ban on not only XSS attacks, but any attack that relies on the browser loading untrusted assets.
 In order for an attacker to compromise your CSP